 Our faculty members are nationally and internationally respected in their fields.
 A recently-released report for Planetizen, a top website on U.S. planning issues, ranked our program in the top 10 of all U.S. graduate planning programs, in terms of cited faculty publications per capita.
 The same study put Maryland in the top five (5) planning programs for annual cited publications per capita.
 Our graduates are very successful in securing employment after graduation, and in passing the American Institute of Certified Planners (AICP) exam.
 Data on student graduation rates, success in finding employment within a year of graduation, and performance on the AICP exam, are available under the “Performance Indicators” section on our program homepage.

 Our graduate students come from an array of undergraduate disciplines, including the social sciences, arts and humanities, and the physical sciences.
 Despite our different backgrounds, we share a commitment to analyze and address -- with creativity and rigor -- major issues facing metropolitan areas inside and outside the U.S.

-Our School of Architecture, Planning and Preservation will be having an open house for admitted students on the afternoon of Friday, October 24.
+Our School of Architecture, Planning and Preservation will be having an open house for admitted students in October.
 You’ll get a chance to learn about our program and how we collaborate with the other programs in the School, and to talk with our faculty and students.
-Details on the open house will be posted on our website in early September.
+Please check our website for additional details in early fall.

-To learn more, please submit an Information Request Form.
+To learn more, please submit a graduate degree inquiry form.